Foreign literature and periodicals

 Catalogues, inventories, publications

-– “The Bulletin of newly supplied foreign language books” /issued since 1954, 12 issue annually/ – a printed edition in two specialized series: Series A. Social and humanitarian sciences; Series B. Natural and applied sciences.
+- “Bulletin of the newly acquired books in foreign languages” /since 1954, 12 books annually/ – printed edition in two specialized series: Series А. Social and human sciences; Series B. Natural and applied sciences.
 Medicine.
-Techniques.
+Technique.
 Agriculture.

-A Latin alphabet catalogue of books received in St. St. Cyril and Methodius National Library for the period 1878-1977; A-C 3 v.
-Sofia, Cyril and Methodius National Library, 1981-1983.
+- Alphabetical catalogue of the books in Latin, acquired by the St. St. Cyril and Methodius National Library for the period 1878-1977: A-C in 3 volumes, Sofia, National Library, 1981-1983.